masomaster/mancala/setup.md

 - ``winner`` -- integer corresponding to player ID (1 or -1); null is no winner (keep playing); tie is calculated if both players have 24 seeds in bank.
 - ``board`` -- likely an array.
     It would get confusing with the two banks, though. but I would designate one index for each player then use a conditional to skip that index based on whose turn it is.
 Is there a simpler way to do this?
+    Or array with objects within?
+That seems to be a common thing -- would let me label each one. e.g. p1sq1, p1sq2, p1sq3, etc... p1bank, p2sq1, etc.
+- ``curPitIdx`` -- an index of the board array of objects corresponding to the current pit for sowing seeds